Nazek-Altayeb/Computer-Science-Quiz/README.md

 # Credit
 ## Code
-- Three functions in script.js has been copied form the project available at [https://github.com/prabinmagar/quiz-app-using-js-with-open-trivia-DB-api]
+- Three functions in script.js has been referenced at [https://github.com/prabinmagar/quiz-app-using-js-with-open-trivia-DB-api]
   - The three functions have been either extended or changed to suit my project logic.
   - Comments have been added to each function.